arkency/posts/posts/2022-11-17-verifying-content-security-policy-with-selenium-and-cuprite.md

 </script>
 ```

-Instead an error will be raised and logged.
+Instead, an error will be raised and logged.
 It doesn't matter whether the inlined script was legitimate or injected by the attacker.
 The policy strictly disallows it.

 ```
 Refused to execute inline script because it violates the following Content Security Policy directive: "script-src 'self'".
 Either the 'unsafe-inline' keyword, a hash ('sha256-b1No4u4UwgH6M1mNU7GPc4D3Fc2lJ26AvLJAgCR+lvE='), or a nonce ('nonce-...') is required to enable inline execution.